 2014 — NMSU Fire Department has a new ISO rating of 3/3x as of April 8

-The New Mexico State University Fire Department ranks in the top of the class.
+The New Mexico State University Fire Department ranks at the top of the class.
 Following a recent Public Protection Classification survey from Insurance Services Office, NMSU received a rating of 3/3X, which is among the top five percent in the nation.
 According to data from 2008, only nine fire departments in the state of New Mexico received a score of three or better.
 Nationally, NMSU ranks in the top 750 of 14,000 departments.

-All of the quotes, unless noted, were taken from the NMSU’s The Round Up from 1909 to present.
+All of the quotes, unless noted, were taken from the NMSU’s The Round Up from 1909 to the present.
 If you want the reference for a specific quote, please email the Fire Department at FireServices@nmsu.edu with the year and quote.